ethanresnick/json-api/UPGRADING.md

+# 2.14 -> 2.15 Breaking Changes  (Not Semver until 3.0)
+## ResourceTypeRegistry
+- All resource descriptions must now be passed at the time of construction, as an object whose keys are the type names.
+Passing an array to the constructor is no longer supported.
+- All setter methods have been removed.
+Please set all your data before initializing the Registry.
+- Resource type descriptions now inherit from the descriptions of their `parentType`.
+So if type B extends A, B will use A's `beforeSave`, `beforeRender`, `info`, etc. by default.
+The only exception is that `labelMappers` are not inherited.
+Among other things, this means that the JSON generated for sub-types now better reflects any `info` stored on the parent type's fields.
+(Addresses [#93](https://github.com/ethanresnick/json-api/issues/93) and [#18](https://github.com/ethanresnick/json-api/issues/18).)
+- The `ResourceTypeRegistry.types()` method has been renamed to `ResourceTypeRegistry.typeNames()`
+- For more details on the above, see [the relevant commit]().

 # 2.13 -> 2.14 Breaking Changes (Not Semver until 3.0)
 - If you were relying on the RelationshipObject class: the class has been renamed to simply "Relationship", and its fields `selfURI` and `relatedURI` have been renamed to `selfURITemplate` and `relatedURITemplate` respectively.
 - URI Templates specified on a single Relationship instance now take precedence over resource-level templates during serialization